High school volleyball: Hornets win on Senior Night - Salisbury Post

 With the Hornets leading 21-19, Tuck got the night’s key kill on a reaction play at the net.
 She got a fist up as she moved right to left at the net and what looked like a certain East Davidson point turned into a point for Salisbury.
 Instead of 21-20, it was 22-19, and the Hornets were on their way.
 Fittingly, Yang, Salisbury’s primary setter, found a hole in the East Davidson defense for match point.

 Salisbury got a lot from a lot of people.
-Riley Peltz had seven kills and 15 digs.
+Riley Peltz had three aces, seven kills and 15 digs.
 Libero Mady Lawrence had 26 digs.
 Ella Trainor had 22 digs, while Grace Blackwell contributed 14.

 “We’ve been getting better all year, getting better playing with each other and better playing with the masks,” Davis said.
 “It’s been crazy, but now these girls know they can pull out a tough match.
 Maybe we can pull out a few more.”